Team-Arroyo/Arroyo-main/README.md

 ### Query Re-ingest
 ---
 ![BySearch Overview](https://github.com/Team-Arroyo/Internal_Documentation/blob/main/bySearchOverview.jpg)
 1. Enter a start date and an end date.
-The start be before or the same as the end date.
+The start date must be before or the same as the end date.
 2. Enter a log attribute (for example, request_method) and the log attribute value (for example, GET) and click the `+` button.
 You will see your entry appear.

 ![BySearch with Terms](https://github.com/Team-Arroyo/Internal_Documentation/blob/main/bySearchWithPill.jpg)